 My second love, after writing, is traveling.
 The two proved a happy combination.
 I traveled with my family, and I organized and escorted tours.
 Soft Adventure tours, I called them, since they involved experiences that were a bit different and a bit more challenging than the typical tourist experience.
 In the course of my travels, I have visited some sixty or seventy countries and dependencies.
 My travel articles published in newspapers and travel magazines throughout the United States.
 This was in the salad days when newspapers had budget for freelance writing.
 A collection of my articles, titled Soft Adventure Travel, was published in June 2011 as an eBook.
 It is available at Amazon.

 I reversed the usual path of novel-to-screenplay by writing a novella based on one of my screenplays.
 Sakura, the book, is based on my screenplay of the same title.
 This is a story about a good man who loves two women.
 He lives the good life of a respected professor in a quiet college town on the United States west coast.
 He loves his wife, his cottage garden and his academic routine.
 He is content.
 But when his new Japanese graduate assistant’s mother visits her son from Japan, the professor’s world is turned upside down.
 Memories that he thought he had forgotten or suppressed flood back, and his tranquility vanishes.
 The eBook is available at Amazon and Smashwords and other online purveyors.
 The print volume is available at Amazon, CreateSpace and elsewhere.
 For more detail on the versions of the book, go here.

-In progress: a novel, The People, will be released by Five Star Publishing in summer 2014.
+My new novel, The People, will be released by Five Star Publishing in summer 2014.
 This is an alternate history with a touch or two of science fiction, a retelling of the story of the response of the western Indians to the invasion of their lands by the American army and settlers.
 The tribes form a confederation which, with the help of superior weapons supplied by a shadowy Asian people called the Celestials, is a formidable force.
 The Indians win this time.